The Ultimate List of Mystery Books for 2024

 Dark Academia Mystery Books

-But when one of the girls in the group is murdered, her best friend Jill begins to investigate who the real murderer is and just how dark their privileged world really is.
-As books about secret societies go, this one will definitely make you think and is a must-read from mystery books.
+At a prestigious private school in New England, a group of kids known as “The Players” rule the school.
+They get top grades, get into the best schools, and rule the social scene.
+But when one of the girls in the group is murdered, her best friend Jill begins to investigate who the real murderer is and just how dark their privileged world is.

 Richard is one of a select group of six students who have been hand-picked to work under the guidance of a classics teacher named Julian Morrow.
 Richard is narrating the story and he begins by telling about the death of one of the students named Bunny.